LOVERnoey/GithubforLesson/README.md

 # GithubforLesson
 This is a project for my study on Github.
-Hopefully i learn something from this.
+Hopefully I learn something from this.